Kwpolska/chriswarrick.com/posts/2011/03/05/zsh-a-shell-for-the-power-users.rst

 .. title: Zsh — A Shell For The Power Users.
 .. slug: zsh-a-shell-for-the-power-users
 .. date: 2011-03-05 00:00:00
-.. tags: linux, shell, zsh
+.. tags: Linux, shell, zsh
+.. category: Linux
 .. description: A word or two about Zsh.

 What’s the most important non-kernel piece of software in UNIX-like OSes?
 The shell.
 A good shell.